syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### destroy()
 {:#methods:destroy}

-destroy the gantt widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+destroy the Gantt widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.

 #### Example